-The Single Market Programme (SMP), adopted in April 2021, consolidates a range of activities into one program, with an agreed upon total budget of €4.2 billion for the MFF 2021-2027, under direct management by the European Commission.
-The SMP aims to protect and empower citizens, consumers and businesses, in particular SMEs.
+With 450 million citizens and \in 16.9 trillion GDP in 2022, the European Union Single Market is the largest market in the world.
+The Single Market Programme (SMP) consolidates a range of related activities into one program, with an agreed upon total budget of \in 4.2 billion for the MFF 2021-2027 and of \in 593 million for 2023.
+The SMP aims to protect and empower citizens, consumers and businesses, in particular SMEs, under management by the European Commission and implementation by EISMEA.

-With respect to strengthening the competitiveness and sustainability of SMEs, the SMP aims to:
+With respect to strengthening the competitiveness and sustainability of SMEs, including space-related SMEs, the SMP aims to:

-- foster the growth, scale-up and creation of SMEs - facilitate SME access to markets - promote entrepreneurship, the acquisition of skills and a favorable business environment for SMEs, including the digital transition and new business opportunities - support the competitiveness of industrial ecosystems, sectors and industrial value chains and - promote the modernization of industry.
+- foster the growth, scale-up and creation of SMEs - facilitate access to markets - promote entrepreneurship, the acquisition of skills and a favorable business environment for SMEs, including the digital transition and new business opportunities - promote the modernization of industry.